Skull Cultist Interview

 Nina - Yeah, That's a good shout out.

-Steve - Yeah, it's and there's so many like great bands out of out of band.
-Just great DJs.
-Yeah, it's just, it's great, great folks.
+Steve - Yeah, it's and there's so many like great bands out there.
+Some amazing DJs, too.
+Yeah, it's just, it's great, great, amazing folks.

 Marc17 - Right on.